Showing posts with label granddaugher. Show all posts

 It cruises in the Delaware River along the Philly waterfront.

-We saw old warehouses that have been converted into condominiums, costing 1,000,000 and there are several of these.
+We saw old warehouses that have been converted into condominiums, costing 1,000,000 each, and there are several of them.

-We also saw an old sailing vessel, the USS Delaware, and the Eastern State Penitentiary, which is a landmark, noted for its architecture and notorious breakouts.
+We also saw the USS Delaware, an old sailing vessel, and the Eastern State Penitentiary, a landmark noted for its architecture and notorious breakouts.

 Inside the Duck